McAfee vs Bitdefender 2022: Which Antivirus Is Best for You?

 15. Money-Back Guarantee — McAfee Offers 60 Days to Test the Service and Get a Full Refund

 Both antiviruses offer a money-back guarantee, but McAfee’s policy is the longest at 60 days.
-Bitdefender only has a 30-day money-back guarantee.
+You can get a refund from McAfee:

 Both McAfee and Bitdefender make it easy to get a refund, but I was more satisfied with McAfee’s quick response time.
 I requested a refund using McAfee’s support site and chose “Other” when asked for a reason — I wasn’t asked to explain any further.